jintrone/TEvA/README.md

 TEvA is licensed under the MIT License.
 Use it however you want.
 Citations are always appreciated (see [4]). :-)

-RUNNING
-*******
+USE
+***
+The algorithm requires an instance of edu.mit.cci.teva.engine.TevaParameters properties file and an instance of a Conversation (edu.mit.cci.teva.model.Conversation).

+TevaParameters can be loaded from a properties file, (see ./resources/teva.default.properties).
+Note that TevaParameters refers to a stopword list and replacement list; default versions of these are available in the ./resources directory, but these should *not* be used for real analyses.

+Clients must provide classes that implement Conversation and related entities.

 There is a sample application that can be run using the class edu.mit.cci.teva.example.RunSampleCsv.
+The application builds an adapter on-top of a CSV file (see edu.mit.cci.teva.adapters.csv.CsvBasedConversation), and runs the algorithm on this adapter.

+Without parameters, the application will run using the sample corpus included with the distribution (./resource/sampledata/MM15.csv).
+The application also accepts parameters, as follows, which will allow you to use sample data of your choice:

+       RunSampleCsv [-p<properties_file>] [-f<input_csv>]

-As the name implies, it builds an adapter on-top of a CSV file (see edu.mit.cci.teva.adapters.csv.CsvBasedConversation) which is available in the resources/sample directory.
-This code is provided as an example only, and I recommend using a database for persistence rather than a CSV.
+The sample application is provided as an example only, and I recommend using a database for persistence rather than a CSV.

 REFERENCES